BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Path Encoding Theory

 Recall that the size of the path encoding is equal to the number of unique paths, which is $\sum_{i=0^n}r^i$, where $n$ is the number of nodes in the cell, and $r$ is the number of operations to choose from at each node.
 This is at least $r^n$.
 By contrast, the adjacency matrix encoding scales quadratically in $n$.

 However, the vast majority of the paths rarely show up in any neural architecture throughout a full run of a NAS algorithm.
 This is because many NAS algorithms can only sample architectures from a random procedure or mutate architectures drawn from the random procedure.
-Now we will give the full details of Theorem~\ref{thm:path_length_informal}, showing that the vast majority of paths have a very low probability of occurring in a cell outputted from \texttt{random\_spec()}, a popular random procedure (as in \citet{nasbench} and used by BANANAS).
-We backed this up with experimental evidence in Section~\ref{sec:experiments}.
-Our results show that by simply truncating the least-likely paths, our encoding scales \emph{linearly} in the size of the cell, with an arbitrarily small amount of information loss.
+Now we will give the full details of Theorem~\ref{thm:path_length_informal}, showing that the vast majority of paths have a very low probability of occurring in a cell outputted from \texttt{random\_spec()}, a popular random procedure used by many NAS algorithms~\cite{nasbench}, including BANANAS.
+Our results show that by simply truncating the least-likely paths, the path encoding scales \emph{linearly} in the size of the cell, with an arbitrarily small amount of information loss.
+We back this up with experimental evidence in Figures~\ref{fig:path_encoding} and~\ref{fig:extras}, and Table~\ref{tab:nasbench-probs}.